enblack0/Hidden-HID/README.md

 ![image](https://github.com/user-attachments/assets/543ea441-b182-4ffd-accd-466a0fadc2e3)

-Here you will find schematics and gerber files.
+Here you will find kicad design files.
 The firmware is a work in progress and not currently uploaded.